BogdanCatalin-Iacob/Tetris/README.md

         - #### Shape soft drop and hard drop
             - faster down movement can be done by pressing Down Arrow Key -> work as expected
-            - faster down movement on mobile devices can be don e by dragging down -> work as expected
+            - faster down movement on mobile devices can be done by pressing Move Down button -> work as expected
             - instant drop can be done by pressing Spacebar key - it will place the shape on the last available free space and lock it in place with no delay -> work as expected
+            - instant drop on mobile can be done by pressing Drop button  -> work as expected

         - #### Shape color
             - each shape must have its own color (as described in [list of rules](#list-of-rules)) and keep it throughout the game -> work as expected